stenglein-lab/taxonomy_pipeline/README.md

 - taxonomic assement of non contig-mapping reads, first by nt to nt alignments (blastn) and then by translated-nt to protein alignments (diamond)  [contig_based_taxonomic_assessment](./contig_based_taxonomic_assessment)

-We are working to make this pipeline more portable and welcome your feedback in the meantime.
+We welcome your feedback in the meantime.

 This script can be run in parallel on multiple datasets using a tool like [gnu parallel](https://www.gnu.org/software/parallel/).
 We usually run it via our own [simple scheduler](https://github.com/stenglein-lab/stenglein_lab_scripts/blob/master/simple_scheduler)